Sources of rights

-Complaints under the DD Act may consider whether the provider has suffered an ‘unjustifiable hardship’ in providing goods, services or facilities to the A person who begins a criminal prosecution against another in the Magistrates’ Court, or formally starts an action in a court or tribunal or makes a complaint to a complaint-handling body.
-In a civil action they could also be referred to as a plaintiff or an applicant. with a disability.
+Complaints under the DD Act may consider whether the provider has suffered an ‘unjustifiable hardship’ in providing goods, services or facilities to the complainant with a disability.
 A person with a disability also has a right to enter the premises of providers of goods, services and facilities if people without a disability can do so.
 For more information, see Chapter 11.1: Discrimination and human rights.

 Under Australia’s system of compulsory voting, people with disabilities are liable to be fined if they do not enrol to vote or cast their vote.
 However, many people with disabilities experience difficulties in accessing polling booths and voting information such as ballot papers.

 Sections 234 and 235 of the Commonwealth Electoral Act 1918 (Cth) provide for certain persons with disabilities to seek assistance to cast their vote or to vote outside of a polling booth.
-The DD Act An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. of discrimination in relation to access to services (s 24), access to premises (s 23) and the administration of Commonwealth laws and programs (s 29) may be relevant to the conduct of federal elections; the EO Act provisions against discrimination in these areas may be relevant to the conduct of state and local government elections.
+The DD Act prohibition of discrimination in relation to access to services (s 24), access to premises (s 23) and the administration of Commonwealth laws and programs (s 29) may be relevant to the conduct of federal elections; the EO Act provisions against discrimination in these areas may be relevant to the conduct of state and local government elections.

 Section 31 of the DD Act authorises the Commonwealth Attorney-General to formulate ‘standards’ to be known as Disability Standards in relation to employment, education, accommodation, provision of public transportation services and facilities, and administration of Commonwealth laws and programs.

 Standards are compulsory and are designed to promote minimum compliance with disability access requirements.
-For more information contact the Australian Human Rights Commission (see ‘Contacts’ at the end of this chapter).
+For more information contact the AHRC (see ‘Contacts’ at the end of this chapter).

-People with disabilities who receive services provided for in Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. may have rights in relation to a range of matters involving eligibility, placement, assessment, critical dates, service or treatment plans, use of regulated/restricted treatments, involuntary treatment/care, financial matters, and how such services are provided.
+People with disabilities who receive services provided for in legislation may have rights in relation to a range of matters involving eligibility, placement, assessment, critical dates, service or treatment plans, use of regulated/restricted treatments, involuntary treatment/care, financial matters, and how such services are provided.
 For example, the DSA (Cth) has ‘standards’ that service providers must meet in order to continue to receive funding under the Act.

 The MH Act and the Disability Act both provide for written information regarding clients’ rights to be presented to the client on commencement of the service, and allow for the review of a range of decisions.
 For more information, see Chapter 8.4: Mental illness.